 Similarly, if we think the investments in the pension are unsuitable, we might tell the business to make up the pension to the value it would have been with the right sort of investments.

-If we don’t know the exact investment in which you would otherwise have been, we look into what we think would have been likely to be achieved.
+If we don’t know the exact investment you would otherwise have had, we’ll look into what we think would have been likely to be achieved.
 How we decide this will depend on the individual circumstances of your complaint.

 Detailed advice for businesses